Commit451/help-me-m8/README.md

 # help-me-m8
 Help for the Dirtywave M8 setup and troubleshooting on RG351V.

-If you want to save some time, you can buy one instead on [Reverb](https://rvrb.io/2024-rg351v-dirtyw-487sai) or [Etsy](https://www.etsy.com/listing/1637621544/tracker-for-dirtywave-m8-headless-and)
+If you want to save some time, you can buy one instead on [Etsy](https://www.etsy.com/listing/1637621544/tracker-for-dirtywave-m8-headless-and)

 ## Guide
 The official guide to the Dirtywave M8 can be found here on their site: